ImKuz/links/README.md

 ## Description

-CopyPasta is a cross-platfrom application that allows QA engineers and developers to handle copy/paste content over all their bunch of devices and simulators easily.
+Links is a cross-platfrom application that allows QA engineers and developers to handle DeepLink/UniversalLink content over all their bunch of devices and simulators easily.

-- Copy a content or follow a link by single click.
+- Convinient editor
-- Stream your snippets to other devices in your local network.
+- Stream your link snippets to other devices in your local network.

 ## Mission

-I want to create a simple solution for resolving daily testing routines such as testing DeepLinks or pasting test strings.
+I want to create a simple solution for resolving daily testing routines.

 ## Architecture

 The application is modular and implementened using [TCA](https://github.com/pointfreeco/swift-composable-architecture) architecture.
 UI is build using SwiftUI and UIKit.

-## TODO

-- [x] Favorites section for a quick access.
-- [ ] Install the app instance to simulator from macOS app
-- [ ] Groupping snippets
-- [ ] Import from CSV